nemphi/hanabicms/README.md

 ## Instalation

-This cms can be installed in two ways, but regardless
+This cms can be installed in two ways:

 ### Standalone instalation